 - Outgoing students from the two institutions remain enrolled in their own institutions and liable for any tuition fees or student contributions so that the host institution is able to waive tuition fees for incoming students from the home institution;

 The Graduate Program of Universitas Atma Jaya Yogyakarta, founded in 1993, occupies Bonaventura Building, the third campus of Universitas Atma Jaya Yogyakarta.
 It is strategically located that students will find learning enjoyable.
 The program emphasizes “In-depth theoretical mastery” and “extensive first-hand experiences”.
-Therefore, during 19 years of its service, the program has managed to produce qualified graduates who are capable of winning competition in work environment.
+Therefore, during 19 years of its service, the program has managed to produce qualified graduates who are capable of winning the competition in the work environment.

 The Graduate programs offer five study programs:

 - Magister Manajemen, equivalent to Master of Business Administration